-The Biological Image Analysis Unit (AIB) develops and perfects original and rigorous methodologies for the quantification of 3D multichannel image sequences in biological imaging, at the cellular and molecular level, but also at the level of organizations.
+The Biological Image Analysis Unit (BIA) develops and improves on original and rigorous methodologies for the quantification of 3D multichannel image sequences in biological imaging, at the cellular and molecular level, but also at the level of organizations.

 This includes the spatial analysis of biomolecules, the dynamics of sub-cellular organelles, the biophysics of cell motility, the spatio-temporal orchestration of cellular trafficking, the spreading of pathogens or the analysis of social behaviour in mice.